Recently, I made a trip back East to New York City and the experience instantly hit “home!”

 NYC: Getting together with a friend is as easy as pie, i.e. “Meet me at the coffee shop on Amsterdam in twenty minutes.” (a done deal)

-East Bay: It’s three years of strategy planning with NO clause to reconnect in a lifetime.
+East Bay: It’s three years of strategy planning with NO signed guarantee to reconnect in a lifetime.
 Meeting up any sooner is a “boundary” violation.

-My first house guest, (after 18 months of back and forth text-ing) confessed that her appearance was “ephemeral.”
+My first Berkeley house guest who arrived after 18 months of back and forth text-ing, confessed that her appearance was “ephemeral.”

 “Don’t think I’m coming back.
 That way you won’t be disappointed.”
-She left a housewarming weed in a BPA-free plastic cup that died soon after her departure.
+She left a housewarming weed in a BPA-free plastic cup that dried up soon after her departure.

 (She forgot that you treated her the last ancient time at the Ethiopian Hut on Durant)